 How popular is the baby name Thaddeus in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Thaddeus and check out all the blog posts that mention the name Thaddeus.
+Plus, check out all the blog posts that mention the name Thaddeus.

 According to New York City’s Department of Health, the most popular baby names in the city in 2017 were Emma and Liam.